-Commercialization of Thai Massage in Thailand
+Commercialization of Thai Massage Treatments and Training

-Published: Feb 13, 2020 | Updated: Apr 24, 2023
+Published: Feb 13, 2020 | Revised: Oct 16, 2023

-The Commercialization of Thai Massage in Thailand
+The Commercialization of Thai Massage

-There’s of course nothing wrong with earning money, one needs to make a living at the end of the day, but when it comes to heavily commercializing services or products that weren’t at first very much commercialized, there’s always a certain price to pay.
+There’s of course nothing wrong with earning money — one needs to make a living at the end of the day — but when it comes to heavily commercializing services or products that weren’t at first very much commercialized, there’s always a certain price to pay.

-Massage Treatments in Thailand
+Thai Massage Treatments

 Our good old clothed Thai Traditional Massage session on the floor on a mat has been revamped into half-naked pampering Chocolate Mousse Thai Stretching on the massage table, Avocado Oil Aromatherapy Thai Massage, and Coconut Butter Thai Hammering Indulgence Relaxing Massage.

-Click for more detailseBook | by TraditionalBodywork.com
+Click for more detailseBook | More info here

 A Critique on Massage & Bodywork - eBook

 What actually happened in the Thai Massage industry is that what at first was traditional preventive or curative medicine changed for the greater part to relaxation, wellness, beautifying, pampering and entertainment.
+It’s something people increasingly seek nowadays, thus, the market asks and the business provides.

 It’s hard for the government to be very strict in this field because it means employment — tourists ask, the demand is high, and there’s enough work in the sector.

-Massage Training in Thailand
+Thai Massage Training

 With Thai Massage training we see similar developments as within the treatment industry.
 Not only have Thai Massage schools mushroomed since the 1980s, the types of training modalities offered have grown enormously — from Thai Massage to Thai Face Massage to Foot Massage to Thai Aromatherapy and Thai Oil Massage to Thai Bamboo Massage or Thai Shoulder and Neck Massage, well, you name it.

-Click for more detailseBook | by TraditionalBodywork.com
+Click for more detailseBook | More info here

 eBook - Thai Massage Training in Thailand